Teledildonics: History

-Controversy
+Patent issues

-Many companies experimenting in the field have been hit with patent lawsuits.
+In the past, companies experimenting in the field have been hit with patent lawsuits.
+In particular, U.S. Patent No. 6,368,268 titled "Method and device for interactive virtual control of sexual aids using digital computer networks" effectively claimed priority over the entire field of controlling sex toys via the Internet.
 At the 2016 South by Southwest Festival, virtual reality entrepreneur Ela Darling asserted that patent holders were preventing the production of teledildonic technology.

-The Electronic Frontier Foundation has named one such patent the "stupid patent of the month".
-That patent expired in August 2018, lowering the barrier of entry to the field.
+The patent expired in August 2018, lowering the barrier of entry to the field.